amparoamparo/ableton-about-page-clone/README.md

 ## Usage

-To run the project locally, follow these steps:
+You can [view the live version](), or, if you prefer to run the project locally, follow these steps:

 1. Clone the repository: